Updated: 10/25/19 | October 25th, 2019

 I first met Heather Poole at a travel blog conference.
-We got along very well and I had been reading her blog for awhile.
-She writes about life as a flight attendant.
+I had been reading her blog for a while (she writes about life as a flight attendant) and we got along well.
 Recently, she published a book, Cruising Attitude: Tales of Crashpads, Crew Drama, and Crazy Passengers at 35,000 Feet, about life as a flight attendant.
 I, ironically, picked it up at an airport and read it on a plane.
 She found time at 35,000 feet to talk about her job and book.

 How often do flight attendants work?
 Do they fly a lot of the same routes over and over again?

 Our schedules average around 85 hours a month.
 But don’t let the number fool you.
 That’s flying time only.
 Most flight attendants work way more than that.
 Time on the ground doesn’t count toward our pay and therefore isn’t included in our monthly schedules.
 This is why we want to spend as much time as possible in the air, not hopping from city to city with lots of time between flights on the ground.

 Airline seniority determines the kind of trip a flight attendant can hold.
 This explains why most international long-haul flights are staffed with senior crews.
 Once we have enough seniority to hold a good trip, it’s the only trip we’re going to work until we’re senior enough to hold an even better one.
 Schedules are set up with a day or two off between each trip, but many of us will “trip trade” with other flight attendants to work a few trips in a row in order to maximize our time off on the ground.

 Any hint on the airline you work for?

 What did your coworkers think of you writing this book?

 I don’t know that most of them even know I’ve written a book.
 And if they do know, they probably just assume I’m still writing it.
 I’ve been talking about writing this book for years!

 Did your airline know, and were there any restrictions placed on you?